-Why sit in an office cubicle watching the rain stream down the window, when you could be earning income by the beach, running your own business, or freelancing from a far-flung destination?
+Why sit in an office cubicle watching the rain stream down the window, when you could be earning income by the beach, running your own business, or a digital nomad entrepreneur freelancing from a far-flung destination?

 In the age of global travel and high-speed Internet connections, an increasing number of jobs are moving online, giving workers the independence to structure the lives they’ve always dreamed of having.